Mikulus6/Cultures-map-editor/documentation/formats/font.md

 purely conventional method to transform stored data into viewable and editable content.
 For extracted data, each frame is stored as a [`*.png`](https://en.wikipedia.org/wiki/PNG) file, for which the number included in the name indicates [ASCII](https://en.wikipedia.org/wiki/ASCII) value corresponding to given font character texture.
+Control characters are excluded, therefore exact [ASCII](https://en.wikipedia.org/wiki/ASCII) value is shifted by `32`.
 Additionally `metadata.csv` file contains information relevant to font display.
 In the header of this file, value indicating vertical spacing between lines of text is given.
 Following content has three values for each font character.
 The first is a frame type, which in context of `*.fnt` files can be reduced to binary indicator of frame presence, while the two other values indicate how much the texture of the font character should be shifted horizontally and vertically before being displayed.
 All units related to distances are expressed in pixels.

 ### Modifying